sauravnrai/Chatty/README.md

 ## Project Description

 Chatty is a chat application built using Spring Boot and Websocket.
 The application allows multiple users to chat simultaneously while keeping all the messages in a message broker.
 There is no upper limit on how many users can be in the chat room, but it is recommended that at least 2 users be present at any given time.
-Any user can log in and log out of the chat room at any time.
-The project can further be extended by adding additional features like a message timer restricting how much time a user should wait before sending their next message, emojis, storing messages based on sessions, etc. This was a simple but effective implementation to understand how cheating applications work in real-time.
+Any user can log in and out of the chat room anytime.
+The project can be extended by adding additional features like a message timer restricting how long a user should wait before sending their next message, emojis, storing messages based on sessions, etc. This was a simple but effective implementation to understand how chatting applications work in real time.
 We have used Java, javascript, jQuery, bootstrap, sockjs, WebSockets, and stomp protocol.

 ![Image Alt](https://github.com/sauravnrai/Chatty/blob/master/login%20page.png?raw=true)
 ![Image Alt](https://github.com/sauravnrai/Chatty/blob/master/Chat%20room.png?raw=true)